navitsoko/AVL-Tree-List/README.md

 # AVLTreeList
-Implementation of a List using an AVL tree.
+Implementation of a List using an AVL tree - a self-balancing binary search tree.